 Not to mention our 21st century high tech devices.

 Revisions and roadmap:

 SynprezFM is completely free, and does not contain any advertisement (I try to keep all pixels and CPU cycles for the fun!).
-It just needs access to external storage to access sysex files.
+It just needs access to external storage to manage sysex files.

 DX7 sound engine

 capability to read 32 patch sysex files from external memory

 pitch bend and modulation wheel (large screens only)